Roofing Buying Guide for 2023

 Standing Seam Metal Roofs

 Standing seam metal roofs are one of the longest-lasting roof materials available, and they will last for 50 or more years when adequately maintained.
-These metal roofs are lightweight and make a handsome roof on many styles of homes.
+These metal roofs are lightweight and make a handsome roof for many styles of homes.
 Standing seam roofs will hold up to huge hailstones without leaking.

 However, many homeowner’s insurance policies will provide a Class IV discount but will make you sign a cosmetic waiver.
-This means that no matter how dented the metal roof becomes, they will not replace it unless there are penetrations.
+This means that no matter how dented the metal becomes, they will not replace it unless there are penetrations.
 Be sure to check with your insurance company before deciding on a metal roof.

-Clay or Concrete Tiles
+Clay or Concrete Tile

 Clay and concrete tile is another strong roof covering that will last longer than your basic asphalt shingle.
-Tile roofs are heavy; concrete tile is much heavier than clay tile, so that you may need additional framing support for the added weight.
+Tile roofs are heavy; concrete tile is much heavier than clay tile, so you may need additional framing support for the added weight.

 Tile roofs are the perfect roof for Mediterranean-style homes and fit the look of many other home designs.